mrahtz/ocd-a3c/README.md

 $ python3 train.py --n_workers 16 PongNoFrameskip-v4
 ```

-Logs and checkpoints will be saved to a new directory in `runs`.
-To specify the name of the
+TensorBoard logs and checkpoints will be saved to a new directory in `runs`.
+To specify the name of
-directory, specify `--run_name`.
+the directory, use `--run_name`.

 Run `train.py --help` to see full usage options, including tuneable hyperparameters.

-Once training is completed, check out trained agent behaviour with:
+Once training is completed, examine trained behaviour with:

 ```
 $ python3 run_checkpoint.py <environment name> <checkpoint directory>
 ```

-For example:
+For example, using a checkpoint from [ocd-a3c-runs](https://github.com/mrahtz/ocd-a3c-runs):

 ```
-$ python3 run_checkpoint.py PongNoFrameskip-v4 runs/test-run_1534041413_cdc3bd9/checkpoints
+$ python3 run_checkpoint.py PongNoFrameskip-v4 ocd-a3c-runs/Pong-0_a19cf29/checkpoints/
 ```

 ### Tests